Home Articles 12 Volt Battery Compendium

 • Non-traction motors, such as windows, liftgate (S/X), wipers, washer fluid, seat motors, side mirror adjusts, sunroof (if equipped) charge port door, steering assist, fans, coolant valves, and coolant pumps

-• An audio system including tuners, antenna amplifiers, and audio amplifiers
+• The audio system including tuners, antenna amplifiers, and audio amplifiers

-• Safety systems, such as airbags, brake booster, and seatbelt pre-tensioners
+• Safety systems, such as airbags, brake booster, and seat belt per-tensioners

 • Autopilot systems including cameras, sensors, and radar (if equipped)